lizy14/wft-assignments/dom/readme.md

 Internally it calls browser's `querySelectorAll`, `getElementsByTagName`, `getElementById`.

+Just include `dollar.js` and you're good to go.
 Tested on IE 8/9/10, Chrome 51, Firefox 47, hereinafter the same.

 ### attributes accessor

 Each element returned by the `$` selector has a `attr` method, allowing you to access or modify its attributes.

-Usage:
+Usage: include `dollar.js` and write

 	$('.foo').attr(attributeName);
 	$('#bar').attr(attributeName, newValue);